A reader writes:

 Glass is also slightly soluble in water, and - it is theorised - fibres in the lungs can thus be slowly eliminated via blood or sputum.
 For macroscopic objects the water-solubility of glass is essentially zero; you can run water through a glass tube in a laboratory for years with no visible change, and you don't need to worry about rain wearing through your windows.
-But the thinner the fibres, and thus the greater the risk, the greater will be the surface area of those fibres, so even extremely slight solubility can, the theory goes, get rid of the fibres usefully quickly.
+But the thinner the fibres, the greater will be the surface area of those fibres relative to their volume.
+So even extremely slight solubility can, the theory goes, get rid of the fibres usefully quickly.

 It's important to realise that we're not just talking about cancer, here.
 Most people with asbestos-related lung disease don't have mesothelioma; they've got "asbestosis", a non-cancerous inflammatory disease which can, nonetheless, very effectively destroy your quality of life and in extreme cases kill you.
 Again, it's the super-fine fibres of asbestos that make it particularly nasty here, but you can get similar syndromes by inhaling various other particulate substances that get stuck in your lungs, like coal dust, and also little bits of fibreglass.